idekerlab/MuSIC/MuSIC-guide.md

 #### Customized embedding file format
 Besides the provided embeddings, you can also use your own custom embedding files generated from other data sources.

-For customized embedding files, please format file to match the style in the example embedding files:
+For customized embedding files, please format a csv (comma separated values) file to match the style in the example embedding files:
 - First column: unique ID for each embedding
 - Second column: gene name
 - Following columns: each column is one entry in the embedding vector
-- Comma separate all columns

 ***Note: The MuSIC pipeline can handle any number of data types (e.g. IF, APMS, etc.) and any dimension of protein embeddings (i.e. length of feature vector), but all proteins need to have same number of dimension within each individual data type, and we recommend keeping consistent number of dimensions among different types of data.***